Drain Flange Mold Piece - Bathroom / Lavatory Sink

-- Please note: Sink drain hardware is no longer set to any standard, thanks to the internet.
-Some 'bathroom drains' are well larger than normal, and may have trouble fitting inside the normal fabricated drain flange area- We do make a slightly larger "Bathtub" Drain Plug (sold here) with a 3" diameter for the flange, that may fit such sink drains better as well.
+- Please note: Sink drain hardware is no longer set to any standard sizes.
+Some 'bathroom sink drains' are well larger than normal, and may have trouble fitting inside the normal fabricated drain flange area- We do make a slightly larger "Bathtub" Drain Plug (sold here) with a 3" diameter for the flange, that may fit such sink drains better as well.

 - Made of extremely durable Polyurethane.
 Good for hundreds of uses.